zama-ai/concrete/docs/dev/howto/contributing.md

 git commit -m "fix(tracing): fix a bug that crashed pytorch tracer"
 ```

 To learn more about conventional commits, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.
-Remark that commit messages are checked in the comformance step, and rejected if they don't follow the rules.
+Just a reminder that commit messages are checked in the comformance step, and rejected if they don't follow the rules.

 ## Before creating pull request